friflo/fliox-docs/api/Friflo/Json/Fliox/Hub/Host/Auth/TaskAuthorizer/index.md

 ## Remarks

 This TaskAuthorizer it stored at taskAuthorizer.
-The taskAuthorizer is set via [Authenticate(SyncRequest, SyncContext)](../Authenticator/methods/Authenticate.md) forauthenticated and for not authenticated users.
+The taskAuthorizer is set via [AuthenticateAsync(SyncRequest, SyncContext)](../Authenticator/methods/AuthenticateAsync.md) forauthenticated and for not authenticated users.

 ## Fields